-Basic Welding Fabrication will introduce students to CNC Plasma Cutting, layout theory, tube bending & notching, and basic fabricating techniques.
-Students will construct projects using blueprints, material lists, cut lists, and written procedures.
-Additional topics to include: AutoCAD, welding safety, welding techniques, machine and equipment use, general lab safety, project design and fabrication, project planning.
-Other equipment operations to include but not limited to: HBS, VBS, Shear, Iron Worker, punching and notching, drill press, metal brake, PAC, CNCPAC, GMAW, GTAW, OFC, and various hand and power tools.
-Student will be able to keep projects fabricated in class.
+Basic Welding Fabrication will introduce students to CNC Plasma Cutting, layout theory, tube bending and notching, and basic fabricating techniques.
+Students will construct projects using blueprints, material lists, cut lists and written procedures.
+Additional topics to include: AutoCAD, welding safety, welding techniques, machine and equipment use, general lab safety, project design and fabrication and project planning.
+Other equipment operations will include but are not limited to: HBS, VBS, Shear, Iron Worker, punching and notching, drill press, metal brake, PAC, CNCPAC, GMAW, GTAW, OFC, and various hand and power tools.
+Students will be able to retain their projects fabricated in class upon completion of class.

-110 Welding Symbols and 2 Credit Hours 2 Billable Contact Hours Blueprint Reading Prerequisite: RDG 090 or qualifying score on accepted placement tests
+110 Welding Symbols and Blueprint Reading 2 Credit Hours 2 Billable Contact Hours

 WELD 110 is designed to introduce the basic concepts of blueprint reading and welding symbols.
-The course also covers the basic features of a blueprint such as lines, views, dimensioning, and welding & NDT symbols.
-The blueprint reading will be supplemented by the construction exercises using foam and plastic components.
+The course also covers the basic features of a blueprint such as lines, views, dimensioning, and welding and NDT symbols.
+The blueprint reading will be supplemented by construction exercises using foam and plastic components.

-114 GMAW and GTAW Applications 6 Credit Hours 8 Billable Contact Hours
+114 GMAW and GTAW Applications

 GMAW and GTAW Applications is designed to develop the skill levels of welders and introduce FCAW-G. Transfer modes are explained and applied to class objectives.
-Acceptable levels of weld quality are significantly increased in this course as welders begin welding nonferrous metals, weld in all positions and complete more demanding destructive tests on their projects.
+Acceptable levels of weld quality are significantly increased in this course as welders begin welding nonferrous metals, weld in all positions, and complete more demanding destructive tests on their projects.

-115 Entry Level Welding 12 Credit Hours 16.67 Billable Contact Hours F. W. SU
+115 Entry Level Welding

+12 Credit Hours 16.67 Billable Contact Hours

 This course is designed to meet or exceed the skill and knowledge requirements for the welding and cutting processes established by the American Welding Society for the qualification of QC10 Level I Entry Level Welder certification.
 AWS reference document EG2.0-2017 mandates requirements of this course.
 Additional welding exercises are included to assure each participant the greatest possible opportunity to successfully complete all performance qualifications tests for the AWS Level I Certification.
 WELD 115 is an introduction to various welding processes and procedures with emphasis on developing safe work habits in a lab/shop environment.
 Topics may include: machine functions, filler metal chemistry, blueprint and welding symbol interpretation, basic fabrication techniques, and code and procedure requirements for a variety of industrial needs.
-Welding/cutting processes covered with laboratory applications include: OFC, PAC, CAC-A, CNC-PAC, SMAW, GTAW, FCAW, and GMAW.
+Welding/cutting processes covered with laboratory applications include: OFC, PAC, CAC-A, CNC-PAC, SMAW, GTAW, FCAW and GMAW.
 Welder performance qualification tests must meet AWS QC10 standards in addition to passing written examinations to receive each process certification.

-215 Advanced Level Welding 12 Credit Hours 16.67 Billable Contact Hours
+215 Advanced Level Welding

+12 Credit Hours 16.67 Billable Contact Hours